vasisko/Bamazon/README.md

 Store
 -----
 The command line store can be run by calling bamazonCustomer.js.
 The user will be shown a list of products available for ordering.
-The user is prompted to enter the Item Id for the item they would like to order, and then prompted for the quantity desired.
+The user is prompted to enter the Item Id for the item they would like to order, and prompted again for the quantity desired.

-Once a order has been placed, the stock is verified, and if fully available, the order is processed by displaying a message to the user with the order total, and the database is updated to reflect the change in stock.
+Once an order has been placed, the stock available for the item is verified, and if fully available, the order is processed:  A confirmation order message is displayed for the user with the order total, and the database is updated to reflect the change in stock.

 Built With
 ----------
 * MySQL Workbench- to create the product database
 * Node.js - to create the command line store
-* mysql NPM - for database integration inquirer NPM - for prompting user
+* mysql NPM - for database integration
+* inquirer NPM - for prompting user

 Author
 ------